zhanglab/psamm/docs/tutorial/fpp.rst

 Visualize Reactions and Pathways of Interest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some situations it might be better to only visualize a subset of a larger
+In some situations, it might be better to only visualize a subset of a larger
 model so that smaller subsystems can be examined in more detail.
 This can
 be done through the ``--subset`` option.
 This option takes an input of a single
 column file, where each line contains either a reaction ID or a metabolite ID.